-- (a) Required hearing; landmark.
+(a) Required hearing; landmark.
 The Commission shall hold a public hearing on a complete application referred to it under sub.
-(4)(b)1. if the applicant proposes to do any of the following: - 1.
-Construct a new structure on a landmark site that has no structures. - 2.
-Construct a new structure on a landmark site, if the new structure will have a footprint larger than 100 square feet not counting decks and open porches. - 3.
-Make an exterior alteration to a landmark if the alteration will change the footprint of the landmark by more than 100 square feet not counting decks and open porches.
+(4)(b)1. if the applicant proposes to do any of the following:

+1. Construct a new structure on a landmark site that has no structures.

+2. Construct a new structure on a landmark site, if the new structure will have a footprint larger than 100 square feet not counting decks and open porches.

+3. Make an exterior alteration to a landmark if the alteration will change the footprint of the landmark by more than 100 square feet not counting decks and open porches.

-- 4. Move all or part of a landmark. - (b) Required hearing; non-landmark structures in historic district.
+4. Move all or part of a landmark.

+(b) Required hearing; non-landmark structures in historic district.
 The Commission shall hold a public hearing on a complete application referred to it under sub.
-(4)(b)1. if the applicant proposes to do any of the following: - 1.
-Construct a new structure in a historic district, on a tax parcel that has no structures. - 2.
-Construct a new structure in a historic district, if the structure will have a footprint larger than 100 square feet not counting decks and open porches. - 3.
-Demolish or remove a structure in a historic district, if the structure has a footprint larger than 100 square feet not counting decks and open porches. - 4.
-Make an exterior alteration to any structure in a historic district if the alteration will increase the footprint of the structure by more than 100 square feet, not counting decks and open porches. - (c) Discretionary hearing.
+(4)(b)1. if the applicant proposes to do any of the following:

+1. Construct a new structure in a historic district, on a tax parcel that has no structures.

+2. Construct a new structure in a historic district, if the structure will have a footprint larger than 100 square feet not counting decks and open porches.

+3. Demolish or remove a structure in a historic district, if the structure has a footprint larger than 100 square feet not counting decks and open porches.

+4. Make an exterior alteration to any structure in a historic district if the alteration will increase the footprint of the structure by more than 100 square feet, not counting decks and open porches.

+(c) Discretionary hearing.
 The Commission may elect to hold a public hearing on any application under sub.
-(3), regardless of whether a hearing is required under par. (a) or (b). - (d) Hearing notice.
+(3), regardless of whether a hearing is required under par. (a) or (b).

+(d) Hearing notice.
 The Commission shall give prior notice of each hearing under this subsection, as provided in s.
+41.06.

-41.06. - (6) Commission decision.
+(6) Commission decision.
 The Commission shall grant or deny an application referred to it under sub.
 (4)(b)1. within 60 days after the Preservation Planner determines that the application is complete, except that the Commission may extend the review period with the written agreement of the applicant.
 The Commission shall issue its decision in writing.
-If the Commission denies an application, its decision shall include the reasons for denial and a notice appeal rights under sub.
-(7).
+If the Commission denies an application, its decision shall include the reasons for denial and a notice appeal rights under s.
+41.19.

-(7) Appeal to Common Council.

-- (a) Who may appeal.
-Any of the following persons may appeal to the Common Council, asking the Common Council to reverse or modify a Commission decision under sub.
-(6): - 1.
-The person who applied for the certificate. - 2.
-The Alder for the district in which the subject property is located. - 3.
-The owner of a tax parcel located within 200 feet of a tax parcel on which all or part of the subject property is located. - (b) Filing an appeal.
-A person may initiate an appeal under par. (a) by filing a petition with the City Clerk within 10 days after the date on which the Commission issued the decision that the person is appealing.
-The petition shall clearly specify petitioner's identity and address, the petitioner's qualification under par. (a) to appeal the Commission's decision, the grounds for the appeal, and the relief requested from the Common Council consistent with par. (d).
-The City Clerk shall file the appeal petition with the Common Council. - (c) Public hearing.
-The Common Council shall hold a public hearing on each appeal filed under par. (b).
-The hearing shall be preceded by a class 1 public notice. - (d) Common Council decision.
-The Common Council may, by favorable vote of two-thirds of all members, reverse or modify the decision of the Commission if it finds that the Commission's decision is inconsistent with applicable standards under s.
-41.16, 41.17 or 41.18, or represents an inappropriate exercise of discretion by the Commission.

-[COMMENT: Section 41.15 reorganizes and clarifies, but does not significantly alter, current procedures.
-It does spell out deadlines by which the Preservation Planner and the Commission must act on applications for Certificates of Appropriateness.
+[COMMENT: Section 41.15 reorganizes and clarifies current procedures, and spells out deadlines by which the Preservation Planner and the Commission must act on applications for Certificates of Appropriateness.